GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/init.md

 ---

-`skaffold init` helps you get started using Skaffold by running you through a wizard and generating the required `skaffold.yaml` file the root of your project directory.
+`skaffold init` helps you get started using Skaffold by running you through a wizard and generating the required `skaffold.yaml` file in the root of your project directory.

 The generated `skaffold.yaml` defines your [build](#build-config-initialization)
 and [deploy](#deploy-config-initialization) config.